SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-9.md

 ```

 Where the export format is an `xml` file.
 Once you have the exported `xml` you can copy it to your local machine and view it with `lstopo -i <xml>`.
 To export either the xml or the the local machine's topology to an image simply make the last argument the file name of a png.

+for more indepth information and some intuition on the lstopo output checkout this awsome overview by [Grant Curell](https://grantcurell.github.io/How%20to%20Read%20lstopo%20and%20a%20PCIe%20Overview/)